OjasTalgaonkar/OjasTalgaonkar/README.md

 Aside from Programming, i have interest in art and music.
-- I have been practicing Traditional sketch art and digital art for years now
+- I have been practicing Traditional sketch art and digital art for years &#x1F58C;
 - I just started learning the bass guitar &#x1F3B8;
 - I prefer animation over live action media